JeB74/WindowsCloudAcademyCH/Windows365/05-W365-Operations.md

 ## Challenge

-Browse operational capabilities of Windows 365 service
+Review operational capabilities part of Windows 365 service

 ## Success Criteria

+Now your Cloud PC is provisionned, take a moment to review operational aspect and key benefits of service.
+Share your thoughts !

 ## Learning Resources
 - [Alerts in Windows 365](https://learn.microsoft.com/en-us/windows-365/enterprise/alerts)